sergey-shandar/public/notes/info/states.md

 # Building Imaginary Universes.
 Etude 1.
 Information

-One question I sometimes ask myself is, based on knowledge about the real world and logic, what kind of universes are possible?
+One question I sometimes ask myself is: based on knowledge about the real world and logic, what kind of universes are possible?

 This article is based on a series of basic questions I asked myself and the most simple answers I could come up with.
 If you find mistakes in my answers or have better answers, please let me know in the comments.
 In this case, the answer that is correct, simpler, and more precise is better.